workweek-media/bot-b-gone/README.md

 ## The Problem

 More than half of all email opens are bots.
-Up to 85% of clicks are non-human.
+Up to 97% of clicks are non-human.
 Security scanners, link prefetchers, and corporate mail proxies are firing pixels and following links before a person ever touches the email.

 Every Email Service Provider (ESP) has a bot filter.
 But ESPs are incentivized to show you a number that feels good, not a number that is perfectly accurate.
 High open rates keep customers happy.

-If you are a publisher selling advertising against those numbers, you are flying on instruments you didn't build, can't inspect, and don't control.
+If you are a publisher or platform selling advertising against those numbers, you are flying on instruments you didn't build, can't inspect, and don't control.

 ## The Solution